vbait/graphql-faker/README.md

 or run it in a Docker container, see **Usage with Docker**

 ## TL;DR

-Mock GraphQL API based on example SDL and open interactive editor:

-    graphql-faker --open

-**Note:** You can specify non-existing SDL file names - Faker will use example SDL which you can edit in interactive editor.

 Extend real data from SWAPI with faked data based on extension SDL: